-- Wear long sleeved shirts and long pants, especially after dark. - Use insect repellents on bedding and netting (e.g. permethrin - commonly known as Permanone). - Use insect repellents on skin and clothing.
-DEET-containing products (e.g., Off, Off Deep Woods, Jungle Juice, and Muskol), may be used on skin in concentrations up to 30-40% and on clothing in higher concentrations.
-Permethrin (Permanone) used on clothing is also quite effective.
+- Wear long-sleeved shirts and long pants. - Use insect repellents on bedding and netting. (e.g. permethrin - commonly known as Permanone). - Use insect repellents on skin and clothing.
+DEET-containing products (e.g. Off, Off Deep Woods, Jungle Juice, and Muskol) may be used on skin in concentrations up to 30-40% and on clothing in higher concentrations.
+Permethrin (Permanone) may also be used on clothing.